decentralized-identity/peer-did-method-spec/spec/core.md

 ```
 #### Method 4: Short Form and Long Form

 DID Peer Numalgo 4 is a statically resolvable DID Method with a short form and a long form.
 The short form is the hash over the long form.
+The combined use of short and long forms allows for fully peer shared DID Documents, with efficient use of the short form after initial exchange.

 ##### Creating a DID